 By Sandi Funke

-Summer is here, which means parents face that seasonal challenge of entertaining the young people now home all day.
+Each summer, parents face that seasonal challenge of entertaining kids home all day.
 Our advice?
 Go to the park, of course!
 Spending time outdoors has so many benefits for kids’ physical, cognitive and social development.
-Plus, it is just plain fun, so here are our ideas for enjoying Sonoma County’s parks with your children this summer.
+Plus, it is just plain fun, so here are our ideas for enjoying Sonoma County’s parks with your children.

 Roll the bocce ball